 Issues with images

 Some images don’t yet have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
 This fails WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-We plan to add alt text to all images by September 2020.
+We plan to add alt text to all images as we move forward.
 When we publish new content we’ll make sure any images we use meet accessibility standards.

 Some images contain text, so people with dyslexia or those using a screen reader will not be able to read the information.
 This fails WCAG success criterion 1.4.5 (Images of Text).
 We plan to review where these images are used and reduce their use as much as possible.
 Where they remain we will ensure any text in the image is given in the alt text.